GhostofGoes/getmac/docs/cli.rst

    # Print the current version
    getmac --version

-   # Invoking with no arguments will return MAC address of the default network interface
+   # No arguments returns the MAC address of the default network interface
    getmac

    # Interface names, IPv4/IPv6 addresses, or Hostnames can be specified